mbibireata/Networks/README.md

 The most up-to-date and readable version of the project is in the file Rhythmogenesis.ipynb

+If notebook cannot load in github, copy full url path to notebook into https://nbviewer.jupyter.org/

 ## Instructions for running simulations

 1. Initialize Network Connectivity